Leadership

 Tiff Armstrong, Harris Williams

-Katherine Busser, Community Foundation for a greater Richmond
+Katherine Busser, Community Foundation for A Greater Richmond

 Mary Virginia Scott, Retired, The Bergman Group